diehlpk/diehlpk.github.io/_posts/blog/2015-06-22-compile-boost.md

 tags: [Building]
 author: diehlpk
 ---
-Compiling [Boost](http://www.boost.org/) with OpenMPI support needs a lot of prerequirements in the build process.
+Compiling [Boost](http://www.boost.org/) with OpenMPI support needs a lot of requirements in the build process.
 Here is a shell script for installing boost with OpenMPI support into any local path.
 {% highlight bash %}
 #!/bin/bash
 if [ $# != 2 ]; then